 Here is a list of some places where you can check your ticket prices:

 5. Avoid Traveling During The Weakened

-Weakened pushed train tickets prices up because of high demand of people traveling during this time.
-If you can avoid traveling between on Friday and Sunday it could save you money.
+Weakened pushed train tickets prices up because of the high demand of people travelling during this time.
+If you can avoid travelling between on Friday and Sunday it could save you money.

 6. Rail Card

-They are a good for people who uses trains regularly and you can save more money.
+They are a good for people who use trains regularly and you can save more money.